rafelafrance/traiter/README.md

 - The original version used lists of regular expressions for parsing.
 As a proof-of-concept it was OK but ultimately proved too cumbersome to use.
 I was playing Whack-a-Mole with subtle regular expression bugs.
 Also, regular expressions lack the full transformational capabilities of parsers.

 - I tried using Flex and Bison.
 This didn't work for various reasons.
+Most notably, there is only one token of look-ahead.

 - I also attempted writing my own shift-reduce parsers.
 The resulting Python code was slow and the parsers began to become very *ad hoc*.